 Option 2) Drop off most recent I-20/DS-2019 at OISS office

 You may visit OISS during office hours (Monday - Friday, 8:30am - 5:00pm) with your most recently issued I-20/DS-2019 and your passport.
 We will process the travel signature and you will be able to pick up your signed I-20/DS-2019 the following business day.

 OISS offers a daily opportunity to get a travel signature while you wait.
 You may visit OISS Monday - Friday, 4:00 - 5:00pm with your most recently issued I-20/DS-2019 and your passport for an on-the-spot travel signature.
 This option may not be available during conferences, special events, etc., so please feel free to call OISS (713-348-6095) in advance to verify availability.

 If your visa stamp has expired and you are traveling outside the U.S., you may need to apply for a visa stamp renewal.
 Please feel free to schedule an appointment with an OISS advisor to discuss the process.
 We have also put together some tips for the visa application process and compiled a list of helpful videos, please see https://oiss.rice.edu/visa-tips.
 You may also request a Letter of Support for your visa renewal application from OISS:

 If you are traveling to Mexico, Canada, or the Caribbean Islands (except Cuba) and your visa stamp has expired, you may be able to use automatic revalidation to re-enter the U.S. without renewing your visa stamp.
 Please schedule an appointment with an OISS advisor to review automatic revalidation guidelines.
-The advisor will provide you with a signed letter verifying these guidelines for you to take with you on your travels.
+The advisor can provide you with a document verifying these guidelines for you to take with you on your travels.

-Make sure to provide OISS with an updated I-94 anytime you re-enter the U.S. and submit a copy to OISS so we can update your arrival record.
+Make sure to download your updated I-94 record anytime you re-enter the U.S. and submit a copy to OISS so we can update your arrival record.
 You may submit all new documents at http://bit.ly/oissdocs.